Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 "It won't split"
 - Check that conditions are separated by a space.
 Like "star (1)" and not "star(1)"
 - You can edit split names during the run and it will probably work.
+- Also note that the main autosplitter version won't work on decomp hacks

 "Keys aren't working"
 - Keys only work on File A at the moment.
 I want to fix this eventually